Skip to content

 UnderReplicatedPartitions

-UnderReplicatedPartitions indicates the number of partitions in an unsynchronized state, i.e., the number of partitions with failed replicas.
-An abnormal value is non-zero.
-In a well-functioning cluster, the number of synchronized replicas (ISR) should equal the total number of replicas.
-A non-zero value indicates the number of partitions where the Leader on a Broker does not have fully synchronized replicas in the ISR.
+UnderReplicatedPartitions indicates the number of partitions in an unsynchronized state, i.e., the number of partitions with failed replicas, where abnormal values are non-zero.
+In a well-functioning cluster, the number of synchronized replicas (ISR) should completely equal the total number of replicas.
+A non-zero value indicates the number of partitions on a Broker whose Leader does not have fully synchronized and caught-up replicas.
 Possible issues include:

-• Disk failure or full disk causing replica offline, which can be identified by a non-zero OfflineLogDirectoryCount metric.
+• Disk failure/full disk for the replica, causing the replica to go offline, which can be judged by combining it with a non-zero OfflineLogDirectoryCount metric.

 Measurement kafka_replica_manager

-UnderMinIsrPartitionCount Number of partitions with fewer than the minimum ISR int
+UnderMinIsrPartitionCount Number of Partitions below the minimum ISR. int

 OfflineLogDirectoryCount

-OfflineLogDirectoryCount indicates the number of offline log directories, with an abnormal value being non-zero.
-This metric should be monitored to check for any offline log directories.
+OfflineLogDirectoryCount indicates the number of offline log directories, where abnormal values are non-zero.
+This metric needs to be monitored to check for any dismounted log directories.

 Measurement kafka_log